Chemaclass/website-windmuehle/docs/en/index.md

 ### Our Focus Areas

-- 🛠️ Preserving and maintaining the historical structure
+- Preserving and maintaining the historical structure
-- 📖 Organizing guided tours and educational events about the mill’s history
+- Organizing guided tours and educational events about the mill’s history
-- 🧭 Promoting the mill as part of local tourism
+- Promoting the mill as part of local tourism

 ---

 ## 🏗️ Achievements & Future Projects

-### ✅ Already Accomplished
+### Already Achieved

 - New roof installed in 2020
 - Restoration of the structural base of the mill
 - Introduction of regular public tours

-### 🔧 Planned Projects
+### Planned Projects

 - Reconstruction of the windmill sails
 - Creation of a small exhibition/museum area inside the mill